 Clients include The New Yorker, Glyndebourne and CNN, with projects ranging from commercial CDs, EPs and EPKs to live broadcasts, music videos and other promotional releases.
 Our recordings receive regular airplay on New York Public Radio, BBC Radio 3 and 4, Classic FM and Jazz FM.
+We have also begun work in spatial audio and VR, providing ambisonic recordings and mixes for a number of clients producing 360 music videos.

 We have worked in a number of established venues including Metropolis Studios, Wigmore Hall, Cadogan Hall, Queen Elizabeth Hall, Birmingham Symphony Hall and King’s College Chapel, and we recently took up residence at a high spec recording studio in Cambridge.
 Currently under development, the studio connects two acoustically-treated, soundproofed control rooms – suitable for voiceovers, overdubs, re-amping and 5.0 mixes – with various recording spaces, including the acclaimed West Road Concert Hall.